fullstackreact/30-days-of-react/day-06/post.md

   // ...
 }
 ```
+> To start updating the timer immediately after the our component has been rendered, we call `this.setTimer()` in a React

-> We will get into the lifecycle hooks in the next section, but for the time being we'll call this in the `constructor()` for simplicity.
+> component lifecycle method called `componentDidMount`.We will get into the lifecycle hooks in the next section.

 In the `updateClock()` function we'll want to update the state with the new time.
 We can now update the state in the `updateClock()` function: